metacpan/metacpan-cpan-extracted/distros/E/Error-Show/README.md

 stringified for processing.

 In the third for (3), all options are provided as key value pairs.

+**From v0.3.0:** In the forth form (4), an explicit single argument of `undef`, will generate call stack/frames internally and generate context information from it.

+The `context` subroutine (5) is exported by default, so does not need a fully qualified name

+`context` Can also be called with package arrow notation (6) ie `Error::Show->context(...)` if prefered, with the same arguemtn handling as the other forms.

 The expected types of data are as follows: